 Screening for Plagiarism

-Tinombala: Journal of Social Sciences and Arts Education maintains a zero-tolerance policy regarding plagiarism.
-We believe that protecting the original work of authors and the integrity of the academic record is our primary responsibility.
+Tinombala: Journal of Social Sciences and Education maintains a zero-tolerance policy regarding plagiarism.
+Protecting the originality of scholarly work and maintaining the integrity of the academic record are central to the journal’s mission.

 1. Plagiarism Detection Tools

-All manuscripts submitted to Tinombala will undergo a rigorous screening process for originality before being sent to peer reviewers.
-Our editorial office utilizes professional plagiarism detection software, including:
+All manuscripts submitted to Tinombala undergo a rigorous originality screening prior to peer review.
+The editorial office utilizes recognized plagiarism detection software, including:

 - Turnitin